MicrosoftDocs/win32/desktop-src/AdRms_Script/adfederationservice-object.md

 ---
-Description: 'Can be used to manage Active Directory Federation Services (ADFS) support.'
+Description: Can be used to manage Active Directory Federation Services (ADFS) support.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\mbaldwin'
+manager: REDMOND\\mbaldwin
-ms.assetid: '59fe13b7-99e3-4564-a70c-f9ea62598565'
+ms.assetid: 59fe13b7-99e3-4564-a70c-f9ea62598565
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-rights-management'
+ms.technology: active-directory-rights-management
 ms.tgt_platform: multiple
 title: ADFederationService object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # ADFederationService object

 The **ADFederationService** object can be used to manage Active Directory Federation Services (ADFS) support.
 ADFS is a component available beginning with Windows Server 2003 R2 that enables a user to access multiple web applications during the life of a single online session.
 Using ADFS, organizations can share user identity within an organization and across federated organizations so that the users can access ADFS-configured resources.
 If ADFS is installed and enabled, an AD RMS server can grant content access to federated users.
 You can retrieve this object by calling the [**ADFederationService**](trustpolicy-adfederationservice-property.md) property on the [**TrustPolicy**](trustpolicy-object.md) object.

 ## Members